 Canvas supports authentication with a variety of third-party identity providers, which can be configured in the Canvas interface.
 Each provider requires the admin to set an attribute to be associated with the account, such as a user ID, email, or login.
-Currently supported integrations include Facebook, Github, LinkedIn, Twitter, Google Apps, Microsoft (Office 365), Clever, CAS, LDAP, OpenID, and SAML.
+Currently supported integrations include Apple, Facebook, Github, LinkedIn, Twitter, Google Apps, Microsoft (Office 365), Clever, CAS, LDAP, OpenID, and SAML.
 Some providers require custom components for configuration.
 All providers support Single Sign On (SSO) authentication.

 Third-party authentication providers can be used in addition to Canvas authentication.